HazekiahWon/facetype_rec/README.md

 4. The test results will be output to `test_results.csv` by default, to set the file path:
 `python realtime_facenet_git.py --rel_path ftdata\polygon --output_file results`
 which sets the output file name to `results.csv`
 5. To enable the recommendation mode:
 `python realtime_facenet_git.py --rel_path test --choice 1`
+by default, the relative test data dir is `test` and recommendation mode `1`.
+Equivalently, the above command has the default behavior of `python realtime_facenet_git.py`
 ### Catching up with the code
 go to your installation directory, e.g. `cd facetype_rec`
 `git pull`